-Credit Suisse Group AG and its consolidated subsidiaries (the "Group") are executing a Group-wide plan and are in the course of building out trading capabilities in locations in existing companies within the Group.
+Credit Suisse Group AG and its consolidated subsidiaries (the "Group") are executing a Group-wide plan and is in the course of building out trading capabilities in locations in existing companies within the Group.
 The Issuer is in the process of transferring certain EU clients and EU venue-facing businesses to Group entities in the EU27.
-For further information, refer to "UK exit from the EU" in "Principal risks and uncertainties - Other Significant Risks" and "EU ('EU') Exit Strategy" in "Credit Suisse International at a glance - Strategy" in the 2019 CSi Annual Report (as defined in the CSi Registration Document).
+For further information, refer to "UK exit from the EU" in "Principal risks and uncertainties - Other principal risks" and "European Union ('EU') Exit Strategy" in "Credit Suisse International at a glance - Strategy" in the 2020 CSi H1 Interim Report (as defined in the CSi Registration Document)